 Notes: El Viejo del Norte, Spanish for

-old man of the north, is the 8th largest single-stem coast redwood, the 5th largest (4th largest single-stem) tree in
+old man of the north, is the 11th largest coast redwood, the 6th largest tree in

-Jedediah Smith Redwoods State Park, and the 3rd largest (2nd largest single-stem) tree in the
+Jedediah Smith Redwoods State Park, and the 3rd largest tree in the

 Grove of Titans.
 Humboldt State University forestry professor Stephen C. Sillett and naturalist Michael W. Taylor